dipankardas011/dipankardas-portfolio/content/diary/Oct24.md

 description = "Let's talk about my October 2024"
 +++

+# Date 2024-10-10
+* learning about git shallow-since argument
+* debugging docker and k8s issues
+* debugging and working with shit python untyped dict and list

 # Date 2024-10-09
 * came to know more about integrating frappe with static page
 * buildsafe github ci work